CirrusZhou/qbb2022-answers/week8-homework/README.md

 6.
 Do you expect each region in H1 or H2 to correspond to the same parent of origin (i.e. the same haplotype)?
 Explain your reasoning.
-Yes, because the file split is according to the tag assigned before.
-H1 always have the same tag, which should be mother, and H2 should always be the father.

-7.
+No, because they could only tell one reads from different parents, but could make H1 always mother and H2 always father.